LawanGoud/Python-/README.md

 ## First N Characters

 Write a program that reads a word and a number N and prints the first N characters of the word.

+## Last N Characters

+Write a program that reads a word and a number N and prints the last N characters of the word